munificent/magpie/doc/site/markdown/objects/functions.md

 ^title Functions

-Some purist OOP languages don't have functions at all&mdash; everything is objects and message sends.
-Magpie isn't quite so dogmatic.
-Its functions *are* objects, but they work more or less like you'd expect a normal function to behave.
+When you want to bundle up a reusable chunk of code in Magpie, you'll usually use a [method](../multimethods.html).
+But sometimes you want a chunk of code that you can pass around like a value.
+For that, you'll use a *functions*.
+Functions are first-class objects that encapsulate an executable chunk of code.

 ## Creating Functions

-A language can't call itself "functional" without having first-class functions: i.e. the ability to create functions and pass them around as values.
-To actually *be* functional, it also needs to have a nice syntax for doing so.
-Magpie uses the `fn` keyword for this.
-You can create a function like this:
+Functions are defined using the `fn` keyword followed by the expression that forms the body of the function.

     :::magpie
     fn print("I'm a fn!")

-That creates an anonymous function that prints some text when invoked.
-You can invoke a function like you would in math class: by putting the argument to it in parentheses after it:
+This creates an anonymous function that prints `"I'm a fn!"` when called.
+If a function takes an argument, the [pattern](../patterns.html) for it is placed in parentheses after the keyword.

     :::magpie
-    // Create a function and store it in a variable: var printArg = fn(a) print("My arg is " ~ a)
-    // Call it:
-    printArg("bananas!") // Prints "My arg is bananas!"

-You don't have to store a function in a variable to use it.
-The following example does the same as the above one:

-    :::magpie
-    (fn(a) print("My arg is " ~ a))("bananas!")

-A function can also take a block for its body:
+    fn(name, age) print("Hi, " + name + ".
+You are " + age + " years old.")

+The body of a function can be a single expression as you've seen, but can also be a block.

     :::magpie
     fn(i)